Common Questions – Floor Rugs Brisbane

 I have dark timber floors – how do I match a rug to my existing colours and flooring?

-Matching rugs with darker floors is generally a little trickier than it is when you have lighter timber floors.
+Matching rugs in Brisbane with darker floors is generally a little trickier than it is when you have lighter timber floors.
 Lighter floors invite colour and vibrancy, while darker floors are better suited to a slightly more subdued colour scheme.
 However, that does not mean that you can’t inject some life into your interior!
 Darker timber floors do still work fantastically with the right colours.
 In some cases, this does include brighter and more vibrant colours.
 To find the perfect colour scheme for your rugs, take some inspiration from the other features of your interior décor.
 For example you might want to look at the walls and see which colours have worked for you there.

 Another thing to consider is texture and pattern.
 Sometimes, injecting some life into your décor doesn’t have to involve bright or loud colours.
 Sometimes, you can create perfect ambience with textures and patterns alone.
 The same applies to materials.
 You should try to choose your materials based mainly on practicality, but aesthetic should still have some influence on your decision.
 The best way to find out is to visit our showroom.
 We have a range of rugs and timbers on display.
 By comparing one sample to another, you can really get a feel for what works.
 As always, our friendly specialists will be on standby to help you out.